What Is the Best Oil for Fatty Liver?

 extra virgin olive oil for reversing fatty liver

-I usually prefer the Greek olive oil because it has a distinct, more powerful flavor and smell, but in the end, it doesn’t really matter what choice you make as long as you are consuming extra virgin olive oil (EVOO).
-Italian and Spanish brands are great choices too!
+I prefer Greek olive oil because it has a distinct, more powerful flavor and smell, but that doesn’t really matter much.
+Italian and Spanish brands are great choices too, just as is the case for any trustworthy brand you enjoy eating.

 1. Iliada Extra Virgin Olive Oil